Viničné Šumice

 Viničné Šumice is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 1,400 inhabitants.

 Geography

 Viničné Šumice is located about 12 km east of Brno.
-It lies on the border between the Vyškov Gate and the Drahany Highlands.
+It lies on the border between the Vyškov Gate and Drahany Highlands.
+The highest point is at 387 m above sea level.

 History

 The first written mention of Šumice is from 1350.
+The village was part of the Vildenberk estate, owned by Jobst of Moravia from 1371, but the Vildenberk Castle was abandoned before 1402.
+Jobst donated the village to Petr of Kravaře in 1402.
+In 1417, Šumice acquired the vineyard right.
+The village then often changed owners, which lasted until 1637.
+From 1637 to 1920, Šumice was a property of the Liechtenstein family.

-In 1925 the name of the municipality was changed to Viničné Šumice (from vinice, meaning "vineyard").
+In 1925, the name of the municipality was changed to Viničné Šumice (from vinice, meaning 'vineyard').

+Demographics

 Economy

 Viničné Šumice is the northernmost wine municipality in Moravia.

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+Viničné Šumice is poor in monuments.
+The only protected cultural monument is a stone cross from the turn of the 18th and 19th centuries, located in the centre of the village.
+Next to the cross is a belfry.